 In contrast to the High Availability model, the CA (Continuous Availability) mechanism works with clusters that have multiple systems sharing a single copy of the Operating System.
 This implies commands issued by anyone system are also implemented on the other systems automatically.

-Fail Over Clustering is a robust mechanism which can facilitate the following real-time applications:
+Failover Clustering is a robust mechanism that can facilitate the following real-time applications:

 - This mechanism does not have any web portal that can allow you to modify its cluster settings.
 You need to manually log into a remote desktop using a VIP address and navigate to the Cluster Manager option.